package-chain/research/whitepaper.md

 computed and added to the payment period.
 If the result is misbehaviour, then the publisher and all previous validators are slashed.
 This

-## Package Chain Token (PCT)
+## Build Chain Token (BCT)
-The token account is a core component of package chain.
+The token account is a core component of build chain.
 It serves multiple purposes.
 It is used to reward good behaviour and punish bad behaviour.
-This is essential for package chain to function correctly.
-It serves as a payment system for consumption of package chain resources.
-This is essential for package chain's security and availability, by preventing spam and DoS attacks.
-Finally the package chain token is used to sustain the developement of package chain.
+This is essential for build chain to function correctly.
+It serves as a payment system for consumption of build chain resources.
+This is essential to build chain's security and availability properties.
+Finally the build chain token is used to sustain the developement of build chain.

 ## Initial coin distribution